Jie-chelchel/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
-In this code, the closure is then the inside function newRoll gets the variable 'name' from its
+It is used by calling dansRoll().
+In this code, the closure is created when the inside function newRoll gets the variable 'name' from its parent function.
-parent function.
 Because 'name' is passed to the function personalDice, and the function newRoll gets it from there.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
 No, not the same.
 The value of newRoll could change since it is a value we get randomly.

 c.
 What is the lexical scope of `newRoll`?
+'newRoll' is not looking for any variable, so I think the answer here is no lexical scope for newRoll.